 Visit the Discretionary Award tracker to track status of discretionary awards

 Providers with health and human service contracts are eligible for advance payments of at least 25% of their annual budgets, at the start of each fiscal year.
 These advances will be issued automatically upon contract registration and budget approval.
-These advances are made through HHS Accelerator.
 Recoupment should occur no sooner than 6 months before the end of the contract period.
 The number of recoupment payments should at least equal the number of months of advance and should not be required through a single payment.
-All HHS City agencies manage budgets and invoicing in HHS Accelerator.

-In response to COVID-19, MOCS was a principal member of a centralized HHS Team, along with the Mayor's Office of Management and Budget.
+In response to COVID-19, MOCS was a principal member of a centralized HHS Team, along with the Mayor's Office of Management and Budget (OMB).
 Together, we designed and implemented contracting, budgeting and financial policies to provide organizations with flexibility, business stability and cash flow during the shifting and dynamic environment.

 Learn more about the work and its impact